Answers to Common Questions

 Recognizing that schools will not be penalized for failing to meet the minimum 180-day requirement because of COVID-19 response efforts, must schools adjust their calendars to meet those requirements?

 Given the extensive period of closure, schools are not required to adjust calendars.
-However, schools will be required to report their total days and hours for the 2019-20 school year on a simplified form; completed forms will be deemed approved.
+However, schools may be required to report their total days and hours for the 2019-20 school year – additional information will be forthcoming as appropriate.

 Meals for Children